cinebh-1/QA/README.md

 **My experience** 🏛️
 <br />
 Being in IT world for long enough I have gone through lot of stuff.
 When I stumbled into QA I knew that it was made for me.
-Through series of courses and self-learning for about 8 months I was immersed into the matter because of testing proceses and finding bugs.
+Through series of courses and self-learning for about 1 year I was immersed into the matter because of testing proceses and finding bugs.
 I have grown very fond of this role which motivates me to continue learning and growing.
 In addition my previous job responsibilities were providing general PC and network support for school I was working in (IT technician).
 Besides that working as IT teacher as well helped me learn lot of valueable soft skills as well.

 Tools 🔧
 - [Jira](https://www.atlassian.com/software/jira) - project managment